-Shown below is the Home Screen, with the Load Indication Tile emphasized.
+Below is the Home Screen, with the Load Indication Tile emphasized.

-As shown in the previous screenshot, and the detail image below, the load is indicated by several factors at any given time.
-The current load on the hook is shown, as well as a bar graph and percentage indicating how close the current load is to the maximum capacity of the machine.
-This max load limit is set by a supervisor and is shown below the bar graph as 'MAX CAPACITY'.
+As shown below, a load is indicated.
+Current load on the hook is shown, as well as a bar graph with percentage indicating how close the load is to the maximum capacity.
+See Load Limits section on setting this value.